OrElyahu/ParallelComputation/README.md

   Due to the fact of 8 cores, we parallel this project to be much faster, comparing running sequentially.

 # Compile:
+  First extract the "Common.zip" to this folder.
-  First need to compile it within the terminal, using command line: make Afterwards, should be a 'project' file to run the program.
+  Then, you need to compile it within the terminal, using command line: make Afterwards, should be a 'project' file to run the program.

 # Running: